maxploter/msc-thesis/Ploter_MSc_computer_science_2025.md

 ##### Type
 picture
 ##### Top
-8
+9
 ##### Left
-1
+2.65
 ##### Height
-9
+9.5
 ## Title
 Methods: Perceiver
 ## Content
 The Perceiver uses a cross-attention module to project a high-dimensional input byte array to a fixed-dimensional latent bottleneck (the number of input indices M is much larger than the number of latent indices N) before processing it using a deep stack of Transformer-style self-attention blocks in the latent space.
-The Perceiver iteratively attends to the input byte array by alternating cross-attention and latent self-attention blocks
+The Perceiver iteratively attends to the input byte array by alternating cross-attention and latent self-attention blocks.
 ## Image
 ![Perceiver Architecture Diagram](/content/msc-thesis/english/figures/figure_background_perceiver_architecture.png)
 ## Presenter notes